2019 Summer Universiade: First process

 On 31 October 2013, Baku officially withdrew from the bidding process for the 2019 Summer Universiade, citing that the city will be busy with other sporting events in the period of 2015–2017 with the 2015 European Games and the 2017 Islamic Solidarity Games.
-On 8 November 2013, Budapest withdrew because the city could not afford the costs of the event, leaving Brasilia as the only bidding city.
+On 8 November 2013, Budapest withdrew because the city could not afford the costs of the event, leaving Brasília as the only bidding city.
 On 9 November 2013, FISU nominated Brasilia as host city of the 2019 Summer Universiade.
 On 5 March 2016, FISU reattributed the 2019 Universiade to Naples, Italy.

 Venues

 The Organising committee plans to involve already existed sports facilities after their renovation.